 If you store attached files in Zotero — the default — this setting does not affect you.
 It only applies to linked files.

-/home/work/sync on your work computer, set those paths as the base directory on each respective machine.
-Zotero then only stores the links relative to that base directory, so the same “relative” links work on both computers.
+C:\Users\Sarah\Dropbox on your work computer, set those paths as the base directory on each respective machine.
+If you add a linked file within the base directory, Zotero stores a relative path to that base directory rather than an absolute path.

 Data Directory Location

 By default, Zotero stores your data directory (which contains your library database, attachment files, and several other files) in your user home directory on your computer.
 This is the best location for most users, but it is possible to change the location.
 After changing the data directory location, Zotero will store newly created data in the new location.